emastra/actor-forever21/README.md

 ## Forever21 Scraper

-Forever21 Scraper is an [Apify actor](https://apify.com/actors) for extracting product data from the [forever21.com](https://www.forever21.com) on line fashion store.
-It allows you to scrape the whole site or specific categories and/or products.
+Forever21 Scraper is an [Apify actor](https://apify.com/actors) for extracting product data from [forever21.com](https://www.forever21.com) on line fashion store.
+It allows you to scrape the whole site, specific categories and products.
 It is build on top of [Apify SDK](https://sdk.apify.com/) and you can run it both on [Apify platform](https://my.apify.com) and locally.

 - [Input](#input)
 - [Output](#output)